connorskees/fbla-coding-programming/INSTALL.md

     npm run electron-pack
     ```

-    At this point you may choose to switch to your usual Windows shell.
+    At this point you may choose to switch to your usual Windows shell by typing `exit`.
 The next 2 instructions are shell agnostic (though you will have to remove the `./` in step 7 before running if you are on Windows).

 6. `cd` into dist